jxsl13/zcatch/readme.md

-Any violation of this license is to be punished by a donation of 500 € multiplied by 1.05 to the power of X, where X is the count of full years passed since the beginning of the year 2019, to a charitable organization of my choise.
+Any violation of this license is to be punished by a donation of 500 € multiplied by 1.05 to the power of X, where X is the count of full years passed since the beginning of the year 2019, to a charitable organization of my choice.
 ```